 Imagine hundreds of Roswell residents sharing the experience of reading and discussing a common book and you have the essence of Roswell Reads.
 It is based on the “One Book...One City” community reading programs held across the country.

-Check back here at the beginning of 2018 to see the Roswell Reads Book Selection for next year.
+Check back here after the Roswell City Council meeting on December 12th to see the Roswell Reads Book Selection for next year.

 The Underdogs by Melissa Fay Greene was chosen for the twelfth annual Roswell Reads Community Read program in 2017.